 Argentina is also very catholic, which influences the culture in a variety of ways.

-Living in Argentina – at 3 months – attending public high school
+Living in Argentina – at three months – attending public high school

 I was homeschooled in New Zealand.
 Therefore, going to school is a new concept for me.

 School in Argentina occurs in two segments – morning or afternoon.
 Some students have to go to both segments, but this doesn’t occur in my school.
-At my school, the students in 3rd, 4th, and 5th grade go in the morning from 7:45am to 12:45pm, and the students in 1st and 2nd grade go in the afternoon from 1pm to 6pm.
+At my school, the students in 3rd, 4th, and 5th grades go in the morning from 7:45am to 12:45pm, and the students in 1st and 2nd grades go in the afternoon from 1pm to 6pm.